jenniferasmar/GenetecHackathonChallenge/README.md

 # Genetec Challenge 2021

-The Genetec Challenge is a hackathon spread across 5 days and the main challenge revlolved around solving 5 daily objectives to process a continuous stream of incoming license plates in order to generate the most money for properly and efficiently validating the wanted license plates.
+The Genetec Challenge is a hackathon spread across 5 days and the main challenge revolved around solving 5 daily objectives to process a continuous stream of incoming license plates in order to generate the most money for properly and efficiently validating the wanted license plates.
 We finished the challenge in top 3 among 37 teams.

 ## Tech Stack